-Thanks to the many readers who shared their ideas for real-life math activites.
+Thanks to the many readers who shared their ideas for real-life math activities.

 Here are some of their suggestions:

 Use the sales rack as an incentive.
 A Texas mother of three writes, “My daughter, Anna (age 12), loves to shop and, like her mother, loves to hit the sales racks.
 We did an activity where we would browse the percentage off racks and try to mentally figure up how much a garment would cost given whatever percentage off the price it would be.
 She had initially asked me how much something would cost and I almost told her before it hit me that this would be a great exercise in figuring percentages and showing how it is really useful in the real world.
 She balked at first, but was finally enjoying it after she got the hang of it.”

 Math at the movies for a profit.
 A Texas mother writes, “We went to the movies the other day.
 The tickets were $6.50 for adults and $5.00 for kids.
 I asked my 5-year-old twins (going into first-grade this fall) how much money we needed for my aunt, myself and them to get in.
 They collaborated and came up with the answer, $23.
 Then they gave the cashier $25.
 I told them they could keep the change if they could tell me how much it would be.
 They each put $1 in their bank when we got home!